OfficeDev/office-js-docs-reference/docs/requirement-sets/word/word-api-online-requirement-set.md

 ---
 title: Word JavaScript API online-only requirement set
-description: Details about the WordApiOnline requirement set. ms.date: 01/25/2024 ms.topic: whats-new ms.localizationpriority: medium
+description: Details about the WordApiOnline requirement set. ms.date: 08/22/2024 ms.topic: whats-new ms.localizationpriority: medium
 ---

 # Word JavaScript API online-only requirement set

 The `WordApiOnline` requirement set is a special requirement set that includes features that are only available for Word on the web.
-APIs in this requirement set are considered to be production APIs for the Word on the web application.
+APIs in this requirement set are considered to be production APIs for the Word application on the web.
 They follow [Microsoft 365 developer support policies](/office/dev/add-ins/publish/maintain-breaking-changes). `WordApiOnline` APIs are considered to be "preview" APIs for other platforms (Windows, Mac, iPad) and may not be supported by any of those platforms.

-When APIs in the `WordApiOnline` requirement set are supported across all platforms, they will added to the next released requirement set (`WordApi 1.[NEXT]`).
-Once that new requirement is public, those APIs will be removed from `WordApiOnline`.
+When APIs in the `WordApiOnline` requirement set are supported across all platforms, they will be added to the next released requirement set (`WordApi 1.[NEXT]`).
+Once that new requirement set is public, those APIs will be removed from `WordApiOnline`.
 Think of this as a similar promotion process to an API moving from preview to release.

 > [!IMPORTANT]
 > `WordApiOnline` is a superset of the latest numbered requirement set.